 For all inquiries you can also use the Pathways Feedback form.

 If you would like to meet Dr Klempner face to face, then please call or email to arrange a time.
-There's a pub opposite serving excellent beer where we can discuss philosophy over a couple of pints :-)
+Pathways is based in Sheffield, South Yorkshire UK, which has excellent transport links.

 Mobile: +44 (0)7772 406124